 Physical injuries are not the only impact a car crash can have.
 A traumatic car accident can seriously affect your mental health in the short and long term.
 You may experience emotional distress immediately following the accident, or could have a delayed reaction.
 Either way, it’s important to seek help for any emotional concerns.
 You should also work with professionals who understand what you are going through.
 This includes hiring a personal injury attorney who will take the emotional effects of your accident into account when fighting to get you the compensation you deserve.

-Here are some of the emotional impacts a crash can have:
+Here are some of the car accident trauma effects:

 PTSD After a Car Accident